almostimplemented/average-degree/README.md

 We are led to the following high level solution:

 - For each streamed tweet:
-    - If the new timestamp is more than an hour older than the current timestamp:
+    - If the new timestamp is more than a minute older than the current timestamp:
     	-  move onto the next tweet.
     - Otherwise, if the timestamp is greater than the current most recent timestamp:
     	- remove expired graph components and update the most recent timestamp.